sindhuvsvsk/Face-mask-detection/README.md

 2. Mobile NetV2 : Mask_detection_improvised_mobilenetv2.ipynb
 3. VGG16: VGG16 Model.ipynb

+Face_detector:
+Pretrained Face Detection model (SSD) was saved in the face_detector folder.
+Face_detector folder should be present in the folder of the python script along with the saved mask detector model.

 Face Mask detection: MobileNetV2 gave best results and the trained model was saved and used with a pre-trained face detection SSD model to identify masks in the faces in an image.

-Pretrained Face Detection model was saved in the face_detector folder.
-Face_detector folder should be present in the folder of the python script along with the saved mask detector model.
 Final Python script: integrate_faceandmask.py

 To test on real time image run below command: